GideonCheruiyot/4995_TUBER/README.md

 TUBER is a web application that allows students to request on-demand tutoring help from nearby students.

 # Overview
 TUBER allows the user to login to their account, switch between the mentor (tutor) and the student view, request mentors and view/accept requests for tutoring sessions in your area.
+The application also supports periodic location updates in the database for the tutors to provide up-to-date matching based on geographic proximity.

 <img src="src/img1.JPG" width="550" height ="275"><nobr>
 <img src="src/img2.JPG" width="550" height ="275"><nobr>